pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-29-essaouira.md

 {{< image src="IMG_8679.jpg" alt="Fatiha² floats over to say hello to Vite & Rêves" ratio="3x2" >}}

 Half of the fishermen entered Fatiha² and started preparing the the boat to go fishing.
-This involves putting on waterproof pants, making mint tea, smoking a bamboo hash pipe and connecting a chartplotter to a car battery.
+This involves putting on waterproof pants, making mint tea, smoking a bamboo hash pipe and connecting a chart plotter to a car battery.

 The other skiff went away and came back with a large eel that they offered us.
 They also explained how to cook it by showing the ingredients we needed: olives, lemon, parsley and carrots.
 We thanked them and said goodbye when they left port.
 I found someone to clean the fish in the harbor.